Chart Color Schemes

 Population growth drivers in Altona North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Altona North's population, as of November 2025, is approximately 16,335.
-This figure represents an increase of 1,404 people since the 2021 Census, which recorded a population of 14,931.
-The growth was inferred from the ABS estimated resident population of 15,983 in June 2024 and an additional 550 validated new addresses since the Census date.
-This results in a population density ratio of 1,009 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Altona North's growth rate of 9.4% since the 2021 census exceeds both the SA3 area average of 7.1% and the national average, positioning it as a growth leader in the region.
+Altona North's population was around 16,335 as of November 2025.
+This showed an increase of 1,404 people since the 2021 Census, which reported a population of 14,931.
+The change was inferred from the estimated resident population of 15,983 in June 2024 and an additional 550 validated new addresses since the Census date.
+This resulted in a density ratio of 1,009 persons per square kilometer.
+Altona North's growth of 9.4% since the 2021 census exceeded both the SA3 area's 7.1% and the national average.
 Overseas migration contributed approximately 72.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusting with a weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on demographic trends and latest population numbers, Altona North is forecasted to grow by 5,031 persons by 2041, recording a total gain of 28.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the area is forecasted to grow by 5,031 persons based on the latest annual ERP population numbers, reflecting a gain of 28.2% in total over the 17 years.

 Frequently Asked Questions - Population